Resident Testimonials

 What would be the main message you wish to convey to someone who is interested in obtaining their psychiatry residency training at UBC?

 In UBC Psychiatry I have felt incredibly well supported as I transitioned from a medical student to a resident during a pandemic by residents across years as well as program heads.
-Many efforts are being made to facilitate socialization when people are feeling more isolated than ever; check-ins are frequent and never feel perfunctory; and my safety as well as my learning always feel like a priority for the program.
+Many efforts were made to facilitate socialization when people were feeling more isolated than ever; check-ins were frequent and never felt perfunctory; and my safety as well as my learning always felt like a priority for the program.

 ROBERT NATHAN, MD